-Virginia deputies fatally shoot driver after threat: authorities
+Motorist fatally shot by Virginia police, shotgun found: state police

 2 Min Read

-WASHINGTON (Reuters) - Deputy sheriffs in Virginia shot and killed a motorist who posed a deadly threat to them during a late-night traffic stop, authorities said on Tuesday, and state police were investigating.
+WASHINGTON (Reuters) - Deputy sheriffs in Virginia shot and killed a motorist carrying a shotgun after a late-night car chase following a report of a domestic assault, state police said on Tuesday.

-The shooting took place as the deputies tried to make a traffic stop at about 11 p.m. local time on Monday in Culpeper County, 75 miles (120 km) southwest of Washington, the sheriff's office said in a statement.
+The Culpeper County Sheriff's Office received an emergency call on Monday night reporting an assault at a residence in the area, roughly 75 miles (120 km) southwest of Washington, D.C.

+The suspect, Eric Clark, 43, had fled the residence and a description of his vehicle was broadcast by authorities, according to state police, who are investigating the shooting.

+At least one deputy shot and killed Clark after stopping his car outside Culpeper, authorities said.

+State police said that Clark's shotgun was recovered at the scene, though it was unclear if he had turned the shotgun on the deputies.

-"The driver of the vehicle presented a deadly threat to the deputies and they responded by shooting and killing the driver," the statement said.
-It offered no details on the nature of the threat or the number of deputies involved.
+"The driver of the vehicle presented a deadly threat to the deputies and they responded by shooting and killing the driver," the sheriff's office said in a statement.

+Neither the sheriff's office nor state police said which of the deputies shot Clark or how many shots were fired.

-Sheriff Scott Jenkins asked the Virginia State Police to handle the shooting investigation.
-The deputies are on modified duty until the probe is complete, the sheriff's office said.
+The deputies, who were not identified, are on modified duty until the probe has been completed, the sheriff's office said.

 "I'm so grateful that our deputies are safe.
-I'm deeply saddened by what they were forced to do and pray for comfort for everyone affected by this incident," Jenkins said.
+I'm deeply saddened by what they were forced to do and pray for comfort for everyone affected by this incident," Sheriff Scott Jenkins said in a statement.

-The names of the deputies and the slain motorist were not released.
-The statement did not say if video of the shooting was available, and a spokeswoman for the Virginia State Police did not immediately respond to a request for comment.

 Police shootings have become a highly charged issue in the United States, with killings of unarmed blacks leading to street protests nationwide.